adityakumar1309/learning/company_wise_material/walmart_labs/remaining.md

 2.Check whether a given binary tree is binary search tree or not?

-3.How to check whether a given point lies in a triangle or not?

 5. What is paging?
 Difference b/w paging and segmentation?

 6. Different types of memories.(primary,secondary)